Project Management Tips for Small Business Owners

 Offloading tasks to people with the right skills for the job isn’t a sign of weakness.
 In fact, it’s an entrepreneurial strength.

-Trying to take everything on yourself will almost always result in underperformance, struggles with deadlines and a frustrated network of under-used colleagues.
+Trying to take everything on yourself will almost always result in underperformance, struggles with deadlines and frustration all round.

 Manage the budget